 - Classes are determined according to school grade except the College/Adult classes.
 Home schooled students and college students who are 18 or under may enter and be adjudicated with the class closest to their age group.
 We follow the Bellevue School District guidelines for determining grade placement.
 For more information, please go here.

 - All entrants must be students of a member of the PAFE Teacher Program.

 - Classes are offered for students in Solo, Concerto and Ensembles.
 See the Enrollment section below for details.

 - Concertos are not solo pieces and are not allowed to be performed in Solo classes.
+Even Concerto pieces which had been rearranged to be performed solo are not acceptable in Solo classes.
+Concerto pieces composed for multiple instruments are not allowed in Concerto classes; they can however be performed in Ensemble classes.
 Some pieces written for solo instrument and orchestra (not Concertos) will be allowed if first approved by the Division Chair of your instrument.
 If there are any questions about the appropriateness of any given piece for a class, please check with the Division Chair.

 - All student performances must be played from memory, except for woodwinds and ensembles which are allowed to use music.
 Please be sure to bring enough copies of the music for your use, as well as the Adjudicator.
 We will not be able to make copies at the Festival.

 - All students living in the greater Puget Sound area are eligible to enter the Festival.
 Keep in mind that there is a limit to the number of students that can be accommodated in the available space and time.
 Enrollments received after a division is full and has been closed will be put on a waiting list.
 Wait listed entrants are not charged unless they are accepted to the festival.

 - BE ADVISED: We cannot give refunds for cancellations for any reason.